wragge/recollections/_posts/1-1-1-title.md

 ---
 layout: slide
-title: "Telling stories with data"
+title: "A life reduced to data"
 ---